Lombardy: Agriculture

-The productivity of agriculture is enhanced by a use of fertilisers and the traditional abundance of water, which has been boosted since the Middle Ages by the construction of irrigation systems that were partly designed by Leonardo da Vinci.
+The productivity of agriculture is enhanced by the use of fertilisers and the traditional abundance of water, which has been boosted since the Middle Ages by the construction of irrigation systems that were partly designed by Leonardo da Vinci.
 Lower plains are used for fodder crops, cereals (rice, wheat and maize) and sugar beet.
 Lombardy is one of the main European regions for rice production and together with Piedmont, produces 93% of Italian rice.
 Cultivation is concentrated in the provinces of Pavia (84000 ha, Milan (14000 ha), Lodi 2000 ha and Mantua (1200 ha).
 Produce of the higher plains includes cereals, vegetables, fruit trees and mulberries.
 Fruits and wine are produced in upland areas such as the Prealps and Alps sectors in the north.

-Lombardy is a centre of animal breading, which includes dairy cows (36%) and pigs (50%).
+Lombardy is a centre of animal breeding, which includes dairy cows (36%) and pigs (50%).
 The region's dairy industry produces 30% of Italian milk, which is used to produce different types of cheese, totalling about 4,715,130 tonnes, 36% of Italian cheese production.

-There are a lot of variety of sausages produces in Lombardy, like Salame Milano, Salame bergamasco, Salame mantovano, Salame di Varzi, Bastardei, Salam casalin, Salame Brianza, Salame pancettato.
+A variety of cured sausages is produced in Lombardy, like Salame Milano, Salame bergamasco, Salame mantovano, Salame di Varzi, Bastardei, Salam casalin, Salame Brianza, Salame pancettato.